eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 eprosima::uxr::Agent
 ^^^^^^^^^^^^^^^^^^^^

-However, it is also possible for users to create and instantiate their own *Agent* instance, for example, to implement a :ref:`custom_transport_agent`.
+However, it is also possible for users to create and instantiate their own *Agent*, for example, to implement a :ref:`custom_transport_agent`.
-Also, in some scenarios, it could be useful to have all the necessary ``ProxyClient``s and their associated DDS entities created by the *Agent* even before
+Also, in some scenarios, it could be useful to have all the necessary ``ProxyClients`` and their associated DDS entities created by the *Agent* even before
 *Clients* are started, so that *Clients* applications can avoid the process of creating the session and the DDS entities, and can focus on the communication.

 This would allow a Micro XRCE-DDS Client application to be as tiny as it can be in terms of memory consumption.